utmapp/docs.getutm.app/preferences/macos.md

 ### Caps Lock treated as a key
 By default, Caps Lock is treated as a modifier state which is synchronized with the guest.
 However, some users (for example users of screen reader software) may find it useful to treat Caps Lock as a raw key.
 If enabled, the Caps Lock state may go out of sync with the host.

+### Num Lock is forced on
+For keyboards which do not have a num lock button, this will ensure the guest always treat the numeric pad as number keys.
+Since macOS does not support num lock, we do not attempt to synchronize the host num lock state (and keyboard LED) so this may result in the guest and host having the num lock state out of sync.

 ### Invert scrolling
 Scroll wheel and gestures are translated to mouse wheel events sent to the guest.
 If this option is enabled, the polarity of the event is inverted.